dart-lang/site-www/src/codelabs/null-safety.md

 ## The late keyword

-Sometimes fields in a class *should* be non-nullable, but those fields can't be assigned a value immediately.
+Sometimes variables — fields in a class, or top-level variables — should be non-nullable, but they can't be assigned a value immediately.
 For cases like that, use the [`late` keyword]( /null-safety/understanding-null-safety#late-variables).